denten-books/plain-text/0-intro.md

 larger, global systems that propitiate violence and inequity.
 The emotional affirmation that accompanies exuberant social networking brings with governing structures used widely by law enforcement and national security agencies.
-Comfort and security comprise part and parcel of the same compromise that leads to critical disempowerment.
+Comfort and security comprise part and parcel of the same ill-conceived bargain that leads to critical disempowerment.

 [^ln-exposed]: For an extended exposition of this dynamic see
 @harcourt_exposed:_2015.

+[^ln-exposed2]: Again, a point that is given its full treatment in
+@harcourt_exposed:_2015.

+Literary theory, a discipline fundamentally engaged in the exegesis of all metaphors, is crucial to preserving the project of digital disobedience.
+I begin where Bernard Harcourt's book ends: with possibility of localized dissent, limited for now to the immediate material contexts of reading, writing, and finding knowledge.

 Svetlana Boym, another traveller, a compatriot and once mentor, also considered her estrangement a methodology,